jxub/barrel_ex_http/README.md

-# BarrelEx
+# BarrelEx HTTP
-## Elixir bindings for the BarrelDB API
+## Elixir bindings for the BarrelDB HTTP API

 This package contains the Elixir bindings to the REST API.
 Bindings directly to Erlang code can be found [here](https://gitlab.com/barrel-db/Clients/barrel_ex).